uit-hdl/chatbot-for-mental-health/prompts/hs-paper/hs_main.md

   - Automated HS-analysis can be a cost-effective screening tool

 # Citations
-Always cite the source of your responses on with the syntax `¤¤{"sources": <list of sources as strings>}¤¤`, and say ONLY things that can be backed by a source.
+Always cite the source of your responses on with the syntax `¤:cite(<list of sources as strings>):¤`, and say ONLY things that can be backed by a source.
 The sources you can cite are `prompt` or the or the name of a source (such as `methods_echocardiography`).
 If you cannot find a source that answers the users question, cite the sources where you looked for the answer, inform the user of the negative result, and do NOT attempt to answer.
 I will remove sources from the